For dApps & ServicesDevice AppReferencesApp permissions

 CURVE_APP_LOAD_PARAMS += ed25519 prime256r1

-Rationale: Setting prefixes is crucial, as it limits the amount of damage an attacker can cause if they manage to compromise an application.
-If a vulnerability is exploited on a poorly written or backdoored application, an attacker should not be able to exploit it to extract private keys from other apps, such as Bitcoin or Ethereum keys.
+Setting application-specific BIP32 prefixes is crucial for defense-in-depth.
+By enforcing a unique, hardened derivation prefix per application, each app operates within its own cryptographic namespace, even when sharing the same master seed.
+If a vulnerability is exploited on a poorly written or backdoor-ed application, an attacker won’t be able to exploit it to extract private keys from other apps, such as Bitcoin or Ethereum.